Jake Caprice: Leyton Orient

 On 4 July 2017, preceding his release from Woking, Caprice joined fellow National League side Leyton Orient on a two-year deal.
-On the opening day of the campaign, he made his debut during their shock 2–0 away defeat to Sutton United, featuring for the entire 90 minutes.
+On the opening day of the campaign, he made his debut during their 2–0 away defeat to Sutton United, featuring for the entire 90 minutes.
 Throughout the course of the 2017–18 campaign, Caprice was a regular in Orient's side, starting all thirty-five league games he appeared in.
 However, towards the conclusion of the season, Caprice fell out of favour under manager, Justin Edinburgh and failed to feature again following their 1–1 draw with Ebbsfleet United on 10 March 2018.

 On 11 May 2018, Caprice was transfer listed by the club after failing to fit in with Justin Edinburgh's plans, with director of football, Martin Ling stating "he is not what Justin requires from a full-back" in an interview with the East London Advertiser.

 Tranmere Rovers

 On 28 June 2018, Caprice was signed by newly promoted Tranmere Rovers on a two-year contract.
-The highlight of Caprice's spell on Merseyside came in the 2019 League Two playoff final at Wembley Stadium when he supplied the cross for Connor Jennings’ 119th minute winner earning Tranmere Rovers promotion to League One.
+The highlight of Caprice's spell on Merseyside came in the 2019 League Two playoff final at Wembley Stadium when he supplied the cross for Connor Jennings' 119th minute winner earning Tranmere Rovers promotion to League One.